Institut-Leucemie/nasvar-conda/README.md

 ```
   jwanglab/nasvar  @ v1.1.0          upstream source (UNC non-commercial license)
           │
-          │   pinned by sha256 in recipe/meta.yaml      ← root of trust
+          │   pinned by commit SHA in recipe/meta.yaml   <- root of trust
-          ▼
+          v
-  recipe/   (this repository — GPL3)   build instructions, no binary
+  recipe/   (this repository -- GPL3)  build instructions, no binary
           │
           │   conda build recipe/
-          ▼
+          v
-  nasvar-<version>-*.conda            local artifact — never redistributed
+  nasvar-<version>-*.conda            local artifact -- never redistributed
           │
           │   served via a local conda channel
-          ▼
+          v
   Galaxy  <requirement type="package">nasvar</requirement>
           │
           │   resolved with conda_use_local: true
-          ▼
+          v
   nasvar tool, version-locked, in the Galaxy server
 ```

-Every link is inspectable: the recipe pins the exact upstream release by `sha256`, the build is reproducible from source on any machine, and the resulting artifact is version-locked.
+Every link is inspectable: the recipe pins the exact upstream commit (a git commit SHA is itself the content hash of the whole source tree, so the pinned source is reproducible by construction), the build is reproducible from source on any machine, and the resulting artifact is version-locked.

 ## Building the package